How to Read Your Radiology Report

 - Comparison is made to a CT scan of the abdomen and pelvis performed August 24, 2013.

-This section describes how the exam was done and whether contrast was used.
+This section describes how the exam was done and whether contrast was injected in your vein.
 Because it is used for documentation purposes, this section is not typically useful for you or your doctor.
 However, it can be very helpful to a radiologist for any future exam if needed.

-- 5 mm axial images from the lung bases through the pubic symphysis were acquired following the administration of intravenous and oral contrast.
-Coronal and Sagittal reformatted images were constructed from the source data.
+- Imaging was performed from the lung bases through the pubic symphysis following the administration of intravenous and oral contrast.
+Coronal and Sagittal reformatted images were evaluated.

 - Lung bases: No pulmonary nodules or evidence of pneumonia.